-We have audited the consolidated financial statements of First Robinson Financial Corporation and subsidiary, which comprise the consolidated balance sheets as of March 31, 2022 and 2021, and the related consolidated statements of income and comprehensive income (loss), stockholders' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of First Robinson Financial Corporation and subsidiary, which comprise the consolidated balance sheets as of March 31, 2023 and 2022, and the related consolidated statements of income and comprehensive loss, stockholders' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of First Robinson Financial Corporation and subsidiary as of March 31, 2022 and 2021, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of First Robinson Financial Corporation and subsidiary as of March 31, 2023 and 2022, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.